charlenetolentino/mattsnotes/401-main/reading401-08.md

   - Basic is used to get username and password initally where Bearer is used throught the page as tokens.

-2. What does the JSON Web Token package do?
+2. Who does the JSON Web Token package do?

   - a JSON Web Token or JWT is a scrutred wat to move information between files as JSON objects

-3. What considerations should we make when creating and storing a SECRET?
+3. Who considerations should we make when creating and storing a SECRET?

-  - What is adding to .env file, Alex.
+  - Who is adding to .env file, Alex.

 Vocab: